 Why shred and granulate banknotes?

 To make sure all banknotes keep their validity, the damaged or unfit notes are disposed of.
 Several decades ago, there was a switch in the way this was done for paper type cash.
 Before this switch, governments would allow the disposal of banknotes by means of incineration.
 This meant that no preprocessing was done and notes were burned.
 Even though notes have always primarily consisted of paper type materials, the ink and necessary security features made for the release of chemicals in the incineration process.
 Central Banks then had to come up with ways to more sustainably and of course safely destroy banknotes.
-This is where shredding and granulating surfaced as a solution.
+This is where shredding and granulating surfaced as a solution for destroying unfit banknotes.

 (Cross-cut) Shredding banknotes